tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 I followed him without hesitation.
 He showed me where all the facilities were.
-We went through the reception where I met the receptionist who didn't even spare me a word, the big patio, the little clinic, the storage room, the main office and the crates where the dogs rested.
-The whole place smelled fairly clean for a shelter, the scent of dogs dominated the air, although it was the good kind, mixed with the scent of dog food and disinfectant.
+We went through the front entrance where I met the receptionist who didn't even spare me a word, the big patio, the little clinic, the storage room, the main office and the crates where the dogs rested.
+The whole place smelled fairly clean for a shelter, the scent of dogs —the nice kind— dominated the air mixed with the aroma of dog food and disinfectant.

 Finally we returned to the staff break room.